-According to McKinsey, several companies have managed to automate 50-70 percent of tasks with the help of IPA, in turn reducing the through-put time by 50 – 60 perfect and yielding an ROI in triple digit percentages.
+According to McKinsey, several companies have managed to automate 50-70 percent of tasks with the help of IPA, in turn reducing the through-put time by 50 – 60 percent and yielding an ROI in triple-digit percentages.

 Following are some of the important benefits of IPA: